getartistry/artistry/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Detect a particular obscure PHP bug in some versions that is triggered by the Amazon S3 SDK, and automatically switch to the older SDK if it is hit (N.B.
 Not compatible with Frankfurt region).
 * TWEAK: Audit/update all use of wp_remote_ functions to reflect API changes in the upcoming WP 4.6
 * TWEAK: Tweak to the settings saving, to avoid a false-positive trigger of a particular rule found in some mod_security installs
-* TWEAK Update bundled UDRPC library to version 1.4.5
+* TWEAK: Update bundled UDRPC library to version 1.4.5

 = 1.12.9 - 11/May/2016 =